FredsTechVerse/Article_Drafts/Backend_Learnings.md

-# FIREBASE DEPLOYMENT OF EXPRESS APPLICATION.

-This project is a guide to deploying an Express app using Firebase Functions.

-# ELIMU HUB BACKEND

-- Where we make revision easy and fun!

-## TO DO

-- User should not be able to update password until proper protocol for authentication , decryption and encryption after update is followed
-- Swap most of the let with const in the db especially where we append the data once

-#### MONGOOSE OPERATORS
+## MONGOOSE OPERATORS

-A way for us to interact with our data stored in a bucket , the database.
+- A way for us to interact with our data stored in the database directly and in a precise manner.
 - Enables us to conveniently issue instructions to the db in a precise yet shorter way.
-- This operators are used as key value pairs where the key is the operator and the value is the value to be used in the operation. eg `Inventory.find({"quantity": { $gt: 5000}})`
+- This operators are used as a  key value pairs where the key is the operator and the value is the value to be used in the operation and is preceded with a dollar sign. eg `Inventory.find({"quantity": { $gt: 5000}})`
-- Not to forget that the operator is preceded by a dollar sign.
-- They will go a long away in aiding in precision query.
-Eg the pull operator manipulates the database directly while removing token.
-- Be careful with the order of the operator and key!
+- Sometimes , the operator comes before the database key and in other cases it comes after it as in the example above...eg for a pull operation we can have `Inventory.find({$pull:{"quantity": 5000}})`

-#### A DEEPER DIVE INTO THE S3 BUCKET
+## A DEEPER DIVE INTO THE S3 BUCKET

 - Bucket policies, ACLs, and IAM policies provide various ways to control access to S3 buckets and their objects
 - The "Block Public Access" checkbox is a master switch that overrides these permissions and blocks all public access when enabled.